The perfect thing to make with your Fall apples! Great on toast, over ice cream, in baking or over pancakes.

 This is a perfect jam to try, even if you’re afraid of making jam.
 It can be sometimes be a little bit tricky to know exactly when your jam has reached the gel point, but worst case scenario, if you don’t cook it long enough, you’ll still end up with a wonderful apple syrup to jar up, that will be nice on pancakes or warmed and poured over ice cream.

-In baking dishes (swirled into muffins or as a topping for cheesecake, for example)
+- In baking recipes (swirled into muffins or as a topping for cheesecake, for example)

 - 2 cups fresh tart apples, peeled and finely chopped